 Ford Automotive Service Technician: Job Description & Requirements

-A dealer's ability to provide superior repair service is a key aspect of vehicle sales, and Ford maintains high standards for those they hire.
-The company requires aspiring Ford Automotive Service Technicians to have a 2-year associate's degree in Automotive Technology and sponsors many of those programs, which provide the best opportunity to work at a dealership.
+A dealer's ability to provide superior repair service is a key aspect of vehicle sales, and Ford maintains high standards for those it hires.
+The company requires aspiring Ford automotive service technicians to have a 2-year associate's degree in automotive technology and sponsors many of those programs, which provide the best opportunity to work at a dealership.
 Once employed, promising apprentices are sent to Ford's factory training program, which teaches advanced service techniques specifically designed for Ford vehicles.

-Those seeking to become a Ford Automotive Service Technician should posses patience and persistence combined with strong trouble shooting skills, particularly of complex electronic systems.
-These skills are in short supply and dealers value those who posses them.
+Those seeking to become a Ford automotive service technician should posses patience and persistence combined with strong trouble shooting skills, particularly for complex electronic systems.
+These skills are in short supply, and dealers value those who possess them.

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported that employment of automotive service technicians and mechanics in general is expected to increase 17% between 2010 and 2020.
-Mean average wage for mechanics employed by dealerships in May 2012 was $20.79 per hour, though many experienced technicians employed by automobile dealers receive a commission related to the labor cost charged to the customer, leading to higher overall compensation.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported that employment of automotive service technicians and mechanics in general is expected to increase 9% between 2012 and 2022.
+The mean average wage for mechanics employed by dealerships in May 2012 was $20.79 per hour, though many experienced technicians employed by automobile dealers receive a commission related to the labor cost charged to the customer, leading to higher overall compensation.

 Related to Ford Automotive Service Technician: Job Description & Requirements